JorjaKark/FSI-LABS-9/LOGBOOK11.md

 -addext "subjectAltName = DNS:www.group06.com, DNS:www.group06A.com, DNS:www.group06B.com"
 ```

-This command performs the following actions:

-* generates a **2048-bit RSA private key**, stored in `server.key` and protected with a passphrase;
-* creates a **certificate signing request**, stored in `server.csr`;
-* sets the server’s identity information (CN, organization, country);
-* adds a **Subject Alternative Name (SAN)** extension containing multiple DNS names.
+This creates the server’s private key, embeds the identity information, and includes a Subject Alternative Name (SAN) extension containing all hostnames that the server should be valid for.

 ![Figure 17](./screenshots/screenshots-week11/task2/1.png)

 <figcaption><b>Figure 17</b>–Generating a 2048-bit RSA private key and a Certificate Signing Request (CSR) with Subject Alternative Names.</figcaption>

-The Common Name (CN) identifies the primary hostname of the server, while the SAN extension includes additional hostnames that will be accepted by browsers.

 ---

 ### 2. Inspecting the generated CSR

-After generating the CSR, we inspected its contents to verify that all required information was correctly included:
+We inspected the CSR to ensure that the subject and public key were correctly embedded:

 ```bash
 openssl req -in server.csr -text -noout